PedanticHacker/ReChess/README.md

 for displaying chess move notation in SAN (Standard Algebraic Notation) format.

-### Movement of Chess Pieces
+### Game Rules

-Moving chess pieces on the board adheres to the rules of standard chess.
+ReChess only adheres to the rules of standard chess.

-To move a chess piece from one square to another, click it and then click its legal target square.

 > [!NOTE]
+> Chess variants are not supported.

+### Chess Moves

+To make a chess move, click the origin square of a chess piece and then click its legal square.

+> [!NOTE]
-> Drag-and-drop functionality for moving chess pieces is not supported.
+> Drag-and-drop functionality for making chess moves is not supported.

-### Move Legality Indication
+### Legal Square Markers

-After clicking a piece, all the legal squares of that piece are marked with a dot.
+Upon clicking a chess piece, its legal squares are marked with a dot.

 ### Appearance